BlueAbi/FEStatsAPI/README.md

 ## Current Development Status

 The API is currently in deep development, with **Fire Emblem: Path of Radiance (FE9)** being the focus.
 This initial phase includes base stats, growth rates, class, and starting level for FE9 units.
 The API has been confirmed to be working as of **June 27, 2025**, and efforts are now underway to implement data for the rest of the Fire Emblem games.
 Future plans include expanding the information beyond just stats.
-Once I have confirmed all of this working, I will look for a place to host it (hopefully permanently), and then I plan on creating a stats calculator!
+Once I have confirmed all of this working, I will look for a place to host it (hopefully permanently and for free), and then I plan on creating a stats calculator!

 ---